 On this page

-If you have reason to suspect abuse, but are not sure, report it.
+If you have reasonable cause to believe abuse occurred, but are not sure, report it.
 If you have any doubts about whether or not it is abuse, call the hotline.
-They can advise you on whether the signs you observed are abuse.

 - Abuse is mental, emotional, physical, or sexual injury to a child or person 65 years or older, or an adult with disabilities or failure to prevent such injury.